 Client / Participant Supplies: Include consumable materials and items given to the client to take with them that supports program outcomes.
 Include cost per item x number of participants.
 Examples are educational toys, written educational materials, snacks, school supplies, safety products, and basic needs items not covered through the ASO.

-Community Activities & Events: Include items purchased for group or community activities including events with volunteers that support program activities in this line.
-Describe the activity, frequency, and estimated cost per each item/activity.
-Examples include: food, volunteer stipends, items for events, community service projects, or the cost for field trips (for educational activities included in the matrix).

-Transportation for Clients: Include vehicle rental, bus passes, cab vouchers, and/or any other expense to transport clients to services or events.

 Please note: If using an agency vehicle:

 Allowable expenses include the expense for a driver and fuel for the actual vehicle used for the program.
 Do not include vehicle maintenance.